Car audio for the first-time buyer

 - more entertainment options — most new stereos let you play music from your phone or control a satellite radio tuner, and they also offer auxiliary and USB inputs.

 - Bluetooth® connectivity — another common benefit of of a new stereo is hands-free calling and being able to wirelessly stream music from your phone.

 If you want to do more research, check out our CD receiver buying guide.
 And feel free to contact our advisors if you just want to ask some questions.
-They've available by phone, chat, or email, and they're happy to help.
+They've available by phone or chat, and they're happy to help.